Trump campaign loses legal fights in Georgia and Michigan, vows Nevada lawsuit

-Judge James Bass, a superior court judge in Georgia, said there was “no evidence” that the ballots in question were invalid.
+James Bass, a Superior Court judge in Georgia, said there was “no evidence” that the ballots in question were invalid.

 In the Michigan case, Judge Cynthia Stephens said: “I have no basis to find that there is a substantial likelihood of success on the merits.”